 - Master's thesis presentations are as a rule conducted digitally also spring 2021.

 - Some courses offer a resit examination in the following semester for students who fail or who withdraw during an ordinary examination.
 This is an offer in addition to the postponed examination.

 - See the course description for information about whether or not your course offers a resit examination.

 - Read more about resit examination.

-The regulations described on this web page were the same as those that applied autumn 2020.
+The regulations described on this web page are the same as those that applied autumn 2020.

-Did you sit an exam in the spring of 2020?
+Did you sit an exam during the spring of 2020?
 Read about how pass/fail grades spring 2020 affect resit examination and admission to a master program.